The Beautiful Palace East of the Sun and North of the Earth: Sweden

 August Bondeson collected a Swedish tale titled Herregården, som var belägen öst om solen och väst om vinden i det förlovade landet ("The Castle East of the Sun and West of the Wind in the Promised Land "): a miller finds out that the grains at his mill are disappearing, since the mill is locked at night, and decides to investigate.
 He spies three pigeons come to the mill, take off their featherskins and become maidens.
 As the maidens steal some of the grains, the man creeps into the place the maidens hid their garments and steal a set of clothes.
 Two of the maidens wear back the clothes and fly away as pigeons, while the third maiden wonders where she left her clothes.
 The man appears to her and asks her to be his fiancée.
 She agrees, gains her clothes back, tells the man to seek her home: the mansion located east of the Sun, West of the wind in the promised land, and flies away.
 Time passes, and the man decides to seek this distant place.
 He enters a deep forest and meets an old woman in a cottage by the sea.
 The old woman rules over the fishes of the sea and consult with them the location of the titular mansion.
 Since neither she, nor her subjects know anything about it, she sends the man to another sister.
 The man reaches the cottage of the second sister, who rules over the animals of the land.
-She also sends her subjects, but none know anything about the mansion.
-The second her also sends the man to a third sister, who rules over the birds of the air.
+She also calls her subjects, but none know anything about the mansion.
+The second old woman also sends the man to a third sister, who rules over the birds of the air.
 The man reaches the third cottage, and spends the night there.
 The next morning, the third sister summons the birds of the air.
 All but an old eagle come, so the sister whistles three times to summon the old eagle.
 The eagle says it has been to the titular land.
 The third sister, then, orders the eagle to take the man there.
 The bird takes the man to the titular location, but on the journey tries to drop the man three times, to teach him a lesson.
 The eagle finally arrives at the castle, which looks like more of a crystal mountain.
-The man opens up a crystal door and finds the three princess, his fiancée included.
+The man opens up a crystal door and finds the three princesses, his fiancée included.
 The princess learns of the eagle's treatment of the man, but forgives it and dismisses it back to its mistress.
 The princess then reveals her fiancé must behead her to break her curse, as proof of trust.
 The man vehemently refuses to do so at first, but obeys her request.
 The crystal mountain is disenchanted and returns to its former shape.
 The man lives with the princess for a while, but begins to miss his parents.
 The princess allows him to return there for a visit, but warns him not to leave his horse.
 He rides back to his parents' house, who are surprised to see him in lavish clothes.
 The miller gives his father a bag of money, and his mother insists he comes in, and pushes him off the horse.
-The miller despairs at the fact the he may never return to his fiancée, and wanders off into the forest.
+The miller despairs at the fact that he may never return to his fiancée, and wanders off into the forest.
 However, the princess arrives with a carriage and takes him back to the castle.
 Once there, she announces they will marry in a fortnight.